Geography 483: Problem Solving with GIS (Fall 2023)

 Geography 483 consists of readings, hands-on projects, quizzes, and discussions concerned with the ways in which geographic information systems facilitate data analysis and communication to address common geographic problems.
 Students who successfully complete the course are able to use GIS software to analyze both vector and raster data using a variety of techniques, including spatial and attribute queries, map overlay, and buffering.
 Students also gain experience in designing and producing effective maps.
 Geography 483 requires the use of ArcGIS Pro and extensions and QGIS.
 Suggested prerequisite: GEOG 482.

 This class is being offered to students around the globe through Penn State's World Campus.
-It is a "paced" course, which means that there is an established start and end date and that you will interact with other students throughout the course.
+It is a "paced" course, which means that there are an established start and end date and that you will interact with other students throughout the course.
 Registered students can find the course materials in the online course management system Canvas (https://psu.instructure.com/).
 Canvas includes readings, hands-on projects, quizzes, and communications tools, such as discussion forums and an email system.

 Registered students should regularly read the discussion forums, where students and instructors share comments, pose questions, and suggest answers.
 It is a good idea to log into the course every day to check in on the class.
 With only occasional exceptions, I check message boards six days a week.
 You can be sure that I will read, but not necessarily respond to, every single message.

 What will be expected of you?